 While many people believe that HIV when present in the body can be very contagious, a recent study published on September 27, 2017, by the Centers for Disease Control and Prevention states that if a person, who is having the HIV inside the body, but on regular antiretroviral therapy that works on reducing the count of the virus, and at the same time, if the virus is not detectable in the blood, that person can have sex with his/her partner without the fear of transmitting the virus.
 Thus in a word, it can be said that when the virus is undetectable, it becomes untransmittable.

 As it has been already said that the symptoms vary according to the stage, the first stage symptoms usually are-

 - Sweaty night

-All these symptoms will usually come to notice after a period of two months after the transmission of the virus.
-Also, note that in case of few individuals while the symptoms may show up after two weeks of transmission, at the same time, for other individuals, there may not even be any symptoms during the first stage.
+All these symptoms will usually come to notice after two months after the transmission of the virus.
+Also, note that in the case of a few individuals while the symptoms may show up after two weeks of transmission, at the same time, for other individuals, there may not even be any symptoms during the first stage.

 However, as the stage progresses, the most notable symptoms are-

 - Loss of memory

 - Breathing difficulty

 - Fever and chills